SimYiSY/DSI-Projects/project_1/code/ReadMe.md

   * It is interesting to note that despite having the option to choose between SAT and ACT, the students in Oklahoma, Ohio, South Carolina and Tennessee has a higher ACT participation as compared to SAT participation.
 (West Virginia has an West Virginia Alternative Summer Assessment that students can opt for)

-* Arkansas and Minnesota has the very low SAT participation rate compared to their high ACT participation in both years despite being offered both test and is not necessary to graduate.
+* Arkansas and Minnesota has very low SAT participation rate compared to their high ACT participation in both years despite being offered both test and is not necessary to graduate.
 We can consider approaching these states to be part of SAT School Day to see if we can increase the participation rate of SAT.

-* States with high student debts tend to have higher sat participation rate, as SAT school day offer free SAT test.
+* States with high states debts tend to have higher sat participation rate, as SAT school day offer free SAT test.

 ## Recommendations: